Eric Burdon: Early life

-By the time he got to secondary school, a teacher by the name of Bertie Brown was responsible for getting him into art school and changing his life forever.
-There he first met John Steel, the original drummer for the Animals.
+At secondary school, a teacher by the name of Bertie Brown was responsible for getting him into Newcastle College of Art and Industrial Design (now part of Northumbria University) and changing his life forever.
+It was while studying graphics and photography at the college that he first met John Steel, the original drummer for the Animals.
 He also met a lot of other "young rebels" who shared his interest in jazz, folk, and movies.

-Burdon started out his young adult life as one of a group of people who hung out at the local jazz club, The Downbeat.
+Burdon started his young adult life as one of a group of people who hung out at the local jazz club, The Downbeat.
 He describes his friends as "like a motorcycle gang ... without the motorcycles" – they were tough, hard-drinking, and listened to American music.
-Burdon and fellow rocker and guitarist, American Jimi Hendrix, became very close friends in the mid sixties and remained so up until Hendrix's death in 1970; Burdon was in fact the person Hendrix's girlfriend called when she found him overdosed on drugs.
-Burdon was also a good friend of the Beatles' John Lennon and was mentioned in one of their songs, "I Am the Walrus" as "the eggman."
+Burdon and fellow rocker and guitarist, American Jimi Hendrix, became very close friends in the mid-sixties and remained so up until Hendrix's death in 1970.
+Burdon was the person Hendrix's girlfriend called when she found him overdosed on drugs.

+Burdon was a good friend of John Lennon.
+Burdon claims he was the eggman in one of Lennon's songs, "I Am the Walrus".
 Burdon states, "The nickname stuck after a wild experience I'd had at the time with a Jamaican girlfriend called Sylvia.
 I was up early one morning cooking breakfast, naked except for my socks, and she slid up beside me and slipped an amyl nitrite capsule under my nose.
 As the fumes set my brain alight and I slid to the kitchen floor, she reached to the counter and grabbed an egg, which she cracked into the pit of my belly.
 The white and yellow of the egg ran down my naked front and Sylvia began to show me one Jamaican trick after another.
 I shared the story with John at a party at a Mayfair flat one night with a handful of others."
-Lennon, finding the story amusing and hilarious, replied, "Go on, go get it, Eggman," incorporating the incident into his song in tribute to the unique experience.
+According to Burdon, Lennon, finding the story hilarious, replied, "Go on, go get it, Eggman", incorporating the incident into his song in tribute to the unique experience.